Skip to Content

 Almost all my photos of Olympic National Park are of Tween Traveler climbing on things.

 Olympic is an enormous park.
 It has alpine and rain forests, lakes, streams, mountains and beaches.
-All of these various environments offer a plethora of boulders, fallen tree trunks, enormous roots and giant piles of driftwood to leap, scramble and climb around.
+All of these various environments offer a plethora of boulders, fallen tree trunks, enormous roots and piles of large driftwood to leap, scramble and climb around.

 Needless to say, she really loved Olympic.
 And so did we.
-In four days we managed to at least sample a little bit of everything this national park has to offer.
+In four days, we managed to at least sample a little bit of everything this national park has to offer.

-Our Pick For a Port Angeles Hotel
+My Pick For a Port Angeles Hotel

 It also has a small patio with a rock garden and waterfall next to the golf course.
 But our long park days didn’t give us a chance to enjoy these.